 Simplified: Nearly 70% of the time random strangers were able to correctly predict the outcome of a political race by looking at the candidate’s headshots for the amount of time it takes for you to blink your eye.

 Why Does This Matter?

 You’re probably thinking “That’s interesting but I’m not running for office.”

-Combine that with a 2016 study done by CareerBuilder.com that found:
+A 2016 study done by CareerBuilder.com found:

 - 60% of employers use social media to research job candidates.